sunholo-data/sunholo-py/docs/docs/multivac/index.md

 * Secret Manager - secure storage of all API secrets
 * AlloyDB - flexible and fast PostgreSQL compatible solution for embeddings, chat history, analytics
 * BigQuery - data lake and structured logging support
+* Cloud Logging and GenAI analytics and eval tools for application iterations.

 ## User Interfaces